 You are entitled to financial compensation for all of these losses.
 The worse these types of injuries, the larger your back and neck injury settlement should be.

 In many motor vehicle accidents, both drivers involved share responsibility for it happening.
-In a subsequent personal injury claim, these situations invoke the state’s shared fault law.
+In a subsequent personal injury claim, these situations invoke California’s shared fault law.

 The amount of available insurance coverage can also impact the settlement amount.
 If the at-fault driver carries auto insurance with a policy limit that would not even cover your medical bills, you are likely to go under-compensated.

-You can estimate the value of your personal injury claim using the multiplier method.
+You can estimate the value of your California personal injury claim using the multiplier method.
+Under this method:

-The multiplier method then uses that number to estimate your non-economic damages.
+- Then use that number to estimate your non-economic damages.
 Your non-economic damages are those that are difficult to state in a dollar amount, like the physical pain that you have suffered.
-The multiplier method estimates these by multiplying your economic damages by a number between 1 and 5.
+The multiplier method estimates these by multiplying your economic damages by a number between one and five.
 That number reflects how much the crash has affected your quality of life.

 While extremely rare, the potential for punitive damages can increase the amount and make for a larger settlement.